Endless Night (novel): Plot summary

 Shortly afterwards, the police and the local doctor arrive, their suspicions aroused by Claudia Hardcastle's death.
 They find him sitting with Greta's corpse, slowly losing his sanity.

-It is revealed that after Mike was arrested, he wanted to write down the entire story from his perspective; the novel is the account written down by Mike.
-He recounts as a child, he let his friend drown in a frozen pond to steal his watch.
-As a young adult, he stabbed another friend to death so he could steal his money.
-He always hated his mother because she was the only person (perhaps other than Santonix) who could see through him and suspected the truth, hence his anger when Ellie met his mother: he was worried his mother might reveal his true character to her.
+It is revealed that after Mike was arrested, he wanted to write down the entire story from his perspective; the entire novel is that account.

+He recounts that as a child, he let his friend drown in a frozen pond to steal his watch.
+As a young adult, he let another friend bleed to death after he was stabbed during a mugging, just so Mike could steal the money on his person.
+He always hated his mother because she was the only person who could see through him and suspected the truth about his murderous tendencies, hence his anger when Ellie met his mother: he was worried his mother might reveal his true character to her.

+Michael thinks Santonix might have known or suspected his true character as well.
+When Santonix told him he "should've gone the other way," he meant that Mike should not have murdered Ellie and instead learned to love her.

 He wonders if he could have ever actually been happy with Ellie and why he threw his chance with her away.
 He wonders if he ever did love her.
 The novel ends.